Code360In/katacoda-scenarios-32/flask-api/step1.md

 </pre>

-Install Flask using the pip package manager for Python.
+Install Flask using the pip package manager for Python (if not installed).

 `pip install flask`{{execute}}

+Execute the flask app.

 `python app.py`{{execute}}